HOW TO TAKE THE BEST RESTAURANT PHOTOS

 - Try a few angles before you share the best shot.
 The first photo you shoot might not be your best, add a little extra time trying out different angles of the same dish to make sure the final photo is the best.
 Sometimes a dish looks better from above.
 Sometimes you may want to photograph it from the side to show off the layers of a cake or a delicious piece of sushi.
 There’s no one way to do it.

 - Add personality to your photo.
-Take a bite, leave some crumbs, let the yolk run.
+Take a bite, leave some crumbs and let the yolk run.
 Eat and play with your food!
 Take a shot as soon as it’s delivered to your table, but then get another one after you’ve taken a bite.
-Some foods look even better after you’ve had a bite, taken a slice, or let it melt a bit.
+Some foods look even better after you’ve had a bite, take a slice, or let it melt a bit.
 It lets the viewer imagine how great the taste of the dish is!